ademilter/bricklayer/README.md

 bricklayer.destroy()
 ```

-To rebuild the Bricklayer for an element, you should rerun `Bricklayer`.
+To rebuild the Bricklayer for an element, you should rerun `Bricklayer`:

 ```
 bricklayer = new Bricklayer(bricklayer.element)